The Supreme Guide to LPR Causes & Treatment

 Drinking or gargling with alkaline water is helpful for “washing” the pepsin out of your throat.
 This is not a miracle cure.
 You will only be able to hit pepsin in your mouth and throat.
 Some of the water will also spill through the entrance of your larynx.

 Alkaline water can be one step in the direction of symptom resolution.
 Just keep in mind that alkaline water cannot do anything against you refluxing new pepsin.
 You still need to fix the reflux itself.

 Some people show improvement by drinking or gargling alkaline water while others show no improvement at all.
 You have to try it out.

 There are multiple ways to get or make alkaline water:

 Bottled: Some brands like Evamor are naturally alkaline.
 It is the healthiest solution – but also the most expensive.

 Baking Soda: You simply mix it with water.
-You can get baking soda everywhere that sells baking supplies – or on Amazon.
+You can get baking soda everywhere that sells baking supplies.
 The chemical name is sodium bicarbonate.
 It a substance which is natural in your throat.
 It is excreted by the mucosa to neutralize acid.
 That makes it part of your natural reflux defenses.